sadscv/JournalReading/articles/2022Summer/【D788】Elementary_Particle’s_Unexpected_Heft_Stuns_Physicists.md

 6 Since then, the results have gone through multiple further rounds of peer review—but that only guarantees the physicists have done their homework, not that they have found new physics.

+> **MINING THE DATA**
+ >
+> To measure the mass of a W boson, one must first build a particle collider.
+The **Tevatron**, which ran from 1983 to 2011, was a 3.9-mile (6.3-kilometer) loop where protons crashed into **antiproton**s at up to about two tera-electron-volts (TeV)—some 25 times the mass of a W boson.
+The CDF experiment, located along the loop, sought signs of W bosons in these collisions from 2002 until the **Tevatron** shut down.
+ >
 > **Tevatron**：万亿电子伏特加速器
  >
 > **antiproton**：反质子（与质子质量相同，但电荷相反）